-Shedeur Sanders Recruiting
+QB Shedeur Sanders Recruiting

-Although he only has two years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.
+With three years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.

 Not only is he an elite thrower of the football, Shedeur Sanders is a stone-cold winner.